owlbarn/tutorial/book/utilities/README.md

 ```

 Count-Min Sketch is a useful data structure when we are interested in the approximate counting of important objects in a group of things.
 One such application is to find *heavy hitters*.
 For example, finding out the most popular web pages given a large website access log with a long history.
 (DETAIL)

+## Summary